Shirtless Protest at AI Impact Summit Sparks Controversy | Politics

 Shirtless Protest at AI Impact Summit Sparks Controversy

-Indian Youth Congress workers staged a 'shirtless protest' at the AI Impact Summit, criticizing the government and the India-US trade deal.
-The protest led to detentions and heightened security.
-The event hosted several dignitaries, including Prime Minister Modi, and raised questions about freedom of expression in India.
+Indian Youth Congress members staged a shirtless protest at the AI Impact Summit, opposing the India-US trade deal and accused Prime Minister Modi of being compromised.
+The protest led to the arrest of four individuals and drew criticism from the BJP, who accused Congress of tarnishing India's image.

 - Country: